ThreatLocker Elevation – Quick Start Guide

 • Apply the policy to the specified level

 Note: If ringfencing was enabled, you will not be able to bypass elevation for other applications.
-As an example, if we attempt to run PowerShell as an administrator from Putty, we will receive a block, as one would expect.
+For example, if we attempt to run PowerShell as an administrator from Putty, we will receive a block, as one would expect.

 undefined undefined undefined